santosardr/genppi/README.md

 multi-fasta files to be processed.

 ## Detailed command-line Example
 To test GENPPI, inside the GENPPI GitHub *test* folder, we provided subfolders containing two genomes: *Buchnera aphidicola* and *Corynebacterium pseudotuberculosis*.
-For *Buchenera* genomes, we have an instant test; It should execute speedily.
+For *Buchenera* genomes, we have an instant test; It should execute speedily whitout the -ml parameter.
 The *Corynebacterium* genomes take a little bit longer to run.
-However, using the parameter "-expt fixed" for the conserved neighborhood algorithm,  we expect no more than one hour to finish the 50 genome analyzes.

 Let's through a step-by-step using the *Buchenera* genomes: